 Jail and Inmate Search in Ohio

-The current inmate population for Ohio is 49,534.
+The current inmate population for OH is 49,534.
 Of those, 92.01% are male and the rest female.
 51.68% are White, 45.23% are Black and the rest other nationalities.
-The average age for an Ohio inmate is 38.67.
-There are 139 inmates on death row in Ohio.
-Ohio Department of Corrections and Rehabilitation operates on an annual budget of $1,823,007,660 with a staff of 12,261 employees operating and managing their jails and prisons.
-Ohio also supervises the 236,754 people on probation and the 19,634 inmates on parole.
+The average age for a state inmate is 38.67.
+There are 139 inmates on death row in the state.
+OH Department of Corrections and Rehabilitation operates on an annual budget of $1,823,007,660 with a staff of 12,261 employees operating and managing their jails and prisons.
+The state also supervises the 236,754 people on probation and the 19,634 inmates on parole.

 Table of Contents